 - They Are Younger… or Older.

 Ask yourself right now, “what kind of people fit this profile?”

 Waiters work for cash.
 They need the money.
 If they don’t have a good day waiting tables, they’ll go home broke.

-Waiters have to make people like them to make money.
+Waiters have to make people like them in order to make money.
 They are skilled in the art of liking.